brandon-kyle-bailey/term-frequency-algorithm/docs/README.md

             raise RuntimeError("Need to specify search terms.")

 ```
-if the user runs the tool without parsing any string after the script, a runtime error will occur and notify the user that they
+If the user runs the tool without parsing any string after the script, a `RuntimeError` error will occur and notify the user that they
 need to specify a string after the fact.

 The rest of the action happens in the `main` function.

 `        json_data = self.get_data_set(filename)`
-this function acts as a wrapper to retrieve a json object of the search data set.
+This function acts as a wrapper to retrieve a json object from the search data set.

 ```
         if not os.path.exists(json_file):
             raise RuntimeError("Json file can not be found.
 Is it in root?")

 ```
-if the json file cant be found. a runtime error will occur and notify the user of this.
+If the json file cant be found. a `RuntimeError` error will occur and notify the user of this.

 ```
         for entry in json_data: